adr/vscode-adr-manager/docs/Study Design.md

 ## Design Process

-For each requirement in the requirements list, the process will be as follows:<br/>
+For each requirement in the requirements list, the process will be as follows:

 1. Assess alternatives to realize the particular requirement with the Extension API and Typescript
 2. Create simple sketch in the form of a paper prototype or other comparable method according to "best"<sup>1</sup> implementation possibility